pmangione/Tech-Academy-Projects/LiveProject/README.md

 <BR>
 <BR>
 Because these three above mentioned classes used the same logic to for the calculated property, I created a helper method to perform the date calculation.
-<a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD</a>
+<a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/HelperMethodCalculateIfObjectInstantiatedWithinPastWeek.cs">CODE SNIPPET OF HELPER METHOD FOR CALCULATED PROPERTY</a>
 <BR>
 <BR>
 In the Controllers folder, I added filtering functionality for searching the job application details for each student.
 This includes searching by student’s name or student’s location which required the use of LINQ  WHERE clauses.
 In addition, a regular expression was also required for the location search because the locations were stored as Enumeration properties.
 Enumeration values do not store spaces between words, but users are likely to add spaces in the location has more than one word. <a href="https://github.com/pmangione/Tech-Academy-Projects/blob/master/LiveProject/CodeSnippets/ControllerLogicToSearchByStudentNameOrLocation.cs">CODE SNIPPET OF SEARCHING FUNCTIONALITY</a>